Single-use bioreactor: Single-use at bioreactors

-Single-use bioreactors are widely used in the field of mammalian cell culture and are now rapidly replacing conventional bioreactors.

 Instead of a culture vessel made from stainless steel or glass, a single-use bioreactor is equipped with a disposable bag.
 The disposable bag is usually made of a three-layer plastic foil.
 One layer is made from Polyethylene terephthalate or LDPE to provide mechanical stability.
 A second layer made using PVA or PVC acts as a gas barrier.
 Finally, a contact layer is made from PVA or PP. For medical applications the single-use materials that contact the product must be certified by the European Medicines Agency or similar authorities responsible for other regions.

 Types of single-use bioreactors

 In general there are two different approaches for constructing single-use bioreactors, differing in the means used to agitate the culture medium.

 Some single-use bioreactors use stirrers like conventional bioreactors, but with stirrers that are integrated into the plastic bag.
 The closed bag and the stirrer are pre-sterilized.
 In use the bag is mounted in the bioreactor and the stirrer is connected to a driver mechanically or magnetically.

 Other single-use bioreactors are agitated by a rocking motion.
 This type of bioreactor does not need any mechanical agitators inside the single-use bag.,.

 Both the stirred and the rocking motion single-use bioreactors are used up to a scale of 1000 Liters volume.

 Several variations on these two methods exist.
 The Kuhner Shaker, was originally designed for media preparation, but is also useful for cell cultivation.
 The PBS Biotech Air Wheel technology uses buoyancy from the air feed to provide rotational power to a stirrer.